 Unlike other graduate school entrance exams, such as the GMAT and MCAT, the Law School Admission Test (LSAT) is not offered year-round.

 The LSAT is only administered four times a year: once in June, once in late September/early October, once in December, and once in February.
-It is important to decide which specific LSAT you would like to take, so you can plan your LSAT prep study schedule and law school applications accordingly.
+It is important to decide which specific LSAT you would like to take, so you can plan your LSAT prep study schedule, dive into an LSAT prep program, and plan your law school applications accordingly.

 In the United States, Canada, the Caribbean, and some other countries/ regions, the LSAT is administered on a Saturday morning—except in June, when it is administered on a Monday afternoon.
 For Sabbath observers, the test is typically administered on the Monday following Saturday administrations.